 Gas gangrene is a deadly form of tissue death.
 It usually develops in case of deep, penetrating wounds.

-Gangrene refers to the death of tissues in a part of body due to disruption of the blood supply to the affected area.
-Gas gangrene, a fast-spreading and potentially life-threatening type of gangrene, results from a bacterial infection from Clostridium bacteria.
+Gangrene refers to the death of tissues in a part of the body due to disruption of the blood supply to the affected area.
+Gas gangrene, a fast-spreading and potentially life-threatening type of gangrene, results from a bacterial infection from germs, like Clostridium bacteria.
 The infection leads to the formation of toxins in the cells, blood vessels and tissues of the body.
-These bacteria releases toxins that causes the death of tissue and release a gas.
+These bacteria release toxins that cause the death of tissue and release a gas.

 Gas gangrene leads to muscle tissue death, gas production and spread of infection through the body.
 It is also known as clostridial myonecrosis or myonecrosis.
 This usually develops in deep crushing or penetrating wounds like war wounds, which are improperly cleansed.